emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-index.md

 <div class="ez-academy">
 	<div class="ez-academy__body">
 		<main class="master">
-	<h2 class="title">Data Pipelines</h2>
+	<h2 class="title">Event Streaming Connectors</h2>
     <p>
-       In this course we will focus on data pipelines.
-Data Pipelines are one of the lesser known integration patterns that eMagiz supports. eMagiz Data Pipelines are good in transporting large quantities of data with no need for transformation between source and sink.
-	   Within eMagiz, we support several combinations of those source and sink systems.
-	   For the combinations that are used most, we have made separate microlearnings to explain how they work.
+       In this course we will focus on event streaming connectors.
+There are several alternatives on how you can connect your Event Streaming solution to the outside world.
+	   In the microlearnings for this course we will zoom in on several alternatives that are used most.
         </br></br>
         - Total time: between 15 and 30 minutes
         </br>